 for 2020/21 are already open and will close on 5 May

-The VII Edition of the advanced Master in Global Rule of Law & Constitutional Democracy (2017-18) is offered with a double degree by the University of Genoa (Italy) and the University of Girona (Spain).
+The X Edition of the advanced Master in Global Rule of Law & Constitutional Democracy (2020-21) is offered with a double degree by the University of Genoa (Italy) and the University of Girona (Spain).
 The programme consists of a) a four-week residential session in Italy, b) three on-line sessions with optional courses, and c) an individual research project.

 One month in Italy.
 Eight courses are held during a four-week residential session in Italy between January and February.
 Each one of them is given by two or three professors having different standpoints on the subject matter.

 Ten on-line courses.
 You can choose them from a list of thirty-one optional courses offered in the programme.
 They are based on guided reading assignments and individual professorial feedback.

 Your own research project.
 Two supervisors follow and advise the student with the work for the masters dissertation based on a previously approved research project.